|

 and the kind of pseudo science it represents, I will go over IQ tests,

 what they are and how they are conducted or should be conducted.
+Randolph

-T. Holhut Challenges TBC
+T. Holhut Challenges TBCChallenging

 the Racist Science of "The Bell Curve" Murray and Herrnstein